 - BSc Hons (Bristol, UK)

-- Swarming: micro-flight data capture and analysis in architectural design.
-Funded by: ARC Linkage Grant 2015 Round 1 from (2015 to 2018)
+- Swarming: micro-flight data capture and analysis in architectural design (Administered by Swinburne University).
+Funded by: ARC Linkage Grant 2015 Round 1 from (2017 to 2022)

 - Flow Measurement Facility for Large-Scale Industrial Aerodynamics (Administered by Monash University).
 Funded by: ARC Linkage Infrastructure, Equipment and Facilities (LIEF) Grant 2017 from (2017 to 2017)